Graduate – Advanced Nursing Practice and Education (ANPE) (MSN, Post Master’s, DNP) Student Handbook

 CON Technology Team

 The College of Nursing at East Carolina University has a technology team that provides a wide variety of services to faculty, staff, and students.
 These services include hardware and software support for faculty and staff computers, learning management system support for instructors and students.
 Web site services, multimedia support, special projects/special needs, and much more.
 The college of Nursing has a strong Distance Education support team for instructors and for its online graduate students.
+The CON Technology may be contacted at the College of Nursing Technology Support.

 Student Representation on College of Nursing Standing Committees